benspowell/Congo/README.md

 #  Congo

+***Congo: the world's second largest rainforest, and soon to become the second largest online retail platform.***

 Congo is a database-driven online retail control panel and ordering system.
 It tracks inventories of various types of products, accounting for sales and shipments to alter the inventory.
 The purpose of this project was to plan, construct and implement a database from scratch.

 Developed at the Ohio State University by **Ben Powell, Konrad Kappel, Jacob McCoy, and Jeremy Huang** in Fall 2018 for an assignment in CSE 3241 (Intro to Databases) with instructor Lin Chiu.